opendilab/DI-engine-docs/source/03_system/middleware.rst

 The ``OnlineRLContext`` holds the data needed for online training, and the task of each middleware is to use this data and submit new data to the context. \
 For example, the task of the OffPolicyLearner middleware is to train the model using ctx.train_data and write the training results back to ctx.train_iter.

-At the beginning of each loop, the context is replace by a new instance, which ensures that the middleware only needs to focus on the data flow within \
+At the beginning of each loop, the context is replaced by a new instance, which ensures that the middleware only needs to focus on the data flow within \
 a single loop, simplifying the logic and reducing the risk of memory leaks.
-If you need to save properties to the next loop, such as env_step, train_iter, \
+If you need to save some variables to the next loop, such as env_step, train_iter, \
 and other values that need to be accumulated, you can set it as a reserved field with the ctx.keep method.

 Using task to execute tasks asynchronously